 Helps with weight loss

-Nutritionist suggest adding sweet peppers to your diet to help you lose weight or to maintain a healthy weight.
-One serving of sweet peppers has roughly 1 gram of fat and only 29 calories.
+Nutritionists suggest adding sweet peppers to your diet to help you lose weight or to maintain a healthy weight.
+One serving of sweet peppers have roughly 1 gram of fat and only 29 calories.
 Nutritionists suggest adding sweet peppers as a snack or an addition to your main meal.
-Plus, the small amount of fat found in the peppers provides a reliable storage for sweet pepper’s fat soluble nutrients.
+Plus, the small amount of fat found in the peppers provides reliable storage for sweet pepper’s fat-soluble nutrients.

 Regulates blood pressure

 If you are looking to add more potassium to your diet, make sure you are reaching for sweet peppers.
 All colors of the peppers are a great source of potassium.
 Potassium is needed to maintain a proper balance of your fluids and minerals in your body.
 Plus, research shows that potassium enhances muscle function and regulates blood pressure.
 Adding one cup of sweet peppers adds between 260 to more than 300 mg of potassium to your diet.
 As an added bonus, sweet peppers contain fiber which also can help regulate heart health by controlling cholesterol levels.

 Sweet peppers are a great source of vitamin A which is essential to eye health.
 Red sweet peppers contain nearly a day’s worth of vitamin A in one cup.
 The sweet pepper has high levels of vitamin C which supports tissue health and a good immune system.
 One cup of sweet peppers provides over 100% of the daily allowance of vitamin C. Pregnant women or women who hope to become pregnant should add sweet peppers to their diet as well.
 Peppers have folate which aids in the support of the function of red blood cells and helps to prevent certain types of birth defects in unborn children.
 Studies are being done in regard to folate and the prevention of colorectal cancer.
 Sweet peppers are also a source of vitamin K which is necessary for the clotting function of blood.